dojo/docs/dojox/image/ThumbnailPicker.rst

 Setting the Data Source
 -----------------------

-To set the data source for the ThumnailPicker widget, first create one of the available data stores, such as the dojo.data.ItemFileReadStore or dojox.data.FlickrRestStore.
+To set the data source for the ThumbnailPicker widget, first create one of the available data stores, such as the dojo.data.ItemFileReadStore or dojox.data.FlickrRestStore.
 Next, create a request object, which optionally contains a query. e.g.